top of page

 • Decide what area(s) you wish to adopt.

-• Check Seaside Sustainability’s StoryMap to see if your potential area is available.
-If your preferred area is already adopted, you can always create or join a cleanup team that previously claimed the area.
-Select your block and fill out the Adoption Application form.
+• Check Seaside Sustainability’s Experience Builder to see if your potential area is available.
+If your preferred area is already adopted, you can always join a cleanup team that previously claimed the area.
+Select your block and fill out the Application Form

 • Always check with your local policies and guidelines when deciding to partake.